You install Valorant, set your usual shooter settings, and now you want to compete with other players in Ranked Mode. But how does that work exactly?

 What Ranks Can Play Together?

 The developers have dedicated a fair amount of time and effort to the matchmaking system of Valorant.
-A common problem seen among many multiplayer titles is unfair and sometimes downright broken matchmaking.
+However, a common problem seen among many multiplayer titles is unfair and sometimes downright broken matchmaking.
 Despite the implemented system for avoiding such issues, high-level players are teamed up with low-level players.
 These problems are often the culprit behind a player’s declining MMR, pushing them to rage quit the game.

 The Valorant dev team has prioritized perfect matchmaking over other factors.
 And while their efforts did come to fruition, some fluctuations are bound to happen in every system.
 The matchmaking system will typically pair you up with players of the same rank, slightly above you or below you.
 The exact algorithm is a bit difficult to discern, but that’s the least you can expect.